Telefonica/opengateway-developers-website/gettingstarted/sandbox/postmaninteraction.md

 category: 66d5624a492663000f4ed527
 ---

-> 📘 To try out our APIs, visit the [Sandbox](https://opengateway.telefonica.com/developer-hub/unirse).

 # Interact with the Open Gateway Sandbox using Postman

 Here you can download the postman collection <a href="https://github.com/Telefonica/opengateway-postman">Postman collection</a> and the <a href="https://github.com/Telefonica/opengateway-postman"> Sandbox enviroment</a> with variables that you will have to configure to work with your sandbox credentials.